-Our integrated behaviorists, located in our Asbury Building in Corvallis and at Philomath Family Medicine, are licensed clinical psychologists who work with Corvallis Clinic providers and their patients in a non-traditional mental-health treatment style.
+Our integrated behaviorists, located in Albany, Philomath, and Corvallis, are licensed psychologists and licensed clinical social workers who work with the patients of our Corvallis Clinic medical providers in a non-traditional mental health treatment style.

 They are nontraditional in that they meet with patients for a brief intervention, usually about five to six sessions, to help them identify any mental health barriers that may get in the way of them feeling their best.
 When needed, they can refer patients to longer-term psychotherapy services to help them achieve their mental health goals.